AlphaSlayer1964/kemono-dl/README.md

 The amount of times to retry / resume downloading a file. (default: 5)
 `--ratelimit-sleep SEC`
 The time in seconds to wait after being ratelimited (default: 120)
+`--ratelimit-ms MS`
+The time in millisecond to limit before next request (default: 300)

 `--proxy-agent https://agent/proxy`
-Proxy agent url.
-This is NOT http/s proxy, it required agent takes u parameter to proxy url.
+Proxy agent URL.
+This is NOT standrad http/s proxy.
+Pass 'u' parameter to agent for proxying.
 Not enabled by default.
-Enable this you can not download kemono and commer at once
+Enable this you can not download kemono and commer at once.

 # Notes
 -   Excepted link formats: